GitHubKing23/ironthrivebeta/README.md

 and purchase link.
 Items are saved in your browser's `localStorage` and will appear on the Affiliates page.
 You can remove an entry by clicking its **Delete** button or by clearing browser storage.
+The admin page is password protected with the password `7vY3p$92q`.